Quantum order by disorder in Frustrated Spin Nanotubes: Frustrated spin nanotube model

-We here focus on narrow nanotubes with $N_x =2, 4$ sites along the short direction, as shown in Fig.~\ref{fig1trial}.
-For the minimal length nanotubes with $N_x = 2$, we contrast the situation of a spin nanotube, which exhibits periodic boundary conditions (PBC) along the short direction, with that of a nanostrip, which exhibits open boundary conditions (OBC), we consider two cases: (i) $J_{2,x} = J_{2,y}$, and (ii) $J_{2,x} = 2 J_{2,y}$.
-Case (i) can be regarded as a nanostrip, and case (ii) as a nanotube, where the transverse bond along the short direction is counted twice due to the wrapping around the cylinder [see Fig.~\ref{fig1trial}\hyperlink{fig1trial}{(c)}].
+We here focus on narrow nanotubes with $N_x =2, 4$ sites along the short direction, as shown in Fig.~\ref{fig1trial}, even though our analytical theory can be straightforwardly extended to any $N_x$.
+For the minimal length nanotubes with $N_x = 2$, we contrast the situation of a spin nanotube, which exhibits periodic boundary conditions (PBC) along the short direction, with that of a nanostrip, which exhibits open boundary conditions (OBC).
+We thus consider two cases: (i) $J_{2x} = J_{2y}$, and (ii) $J_{2x} = 2 J_{2y}$.
+Case (i) can be regarded as a nanostrip, and case (ii) as a nanotube, where the transverse bond along the short direction is counted twice due to the wrapping around the cylinder [see Fig.~\ref{fig1trial}\hyperlink{fig1trial}{(b,c)}].
 This makes the total $J_2$ coupling of a site along $x$ and $y$ bonds equal and corresponds to the situation encountered for $N_x > 2$ and the 2D square lattice, where every site has two $J_2$ neighbors along short and long directions.
 Importantly, we obtain qualitatively identical results for the nanostrip and nanotube geometries at $N_x = 2$.